Hopf-Bautin and homoclinic bifurcations in a Saltzman-Maasch model with cubic feedback: Bifurcation unfolding on the critical manifold

 We now turn to the parameter regimes defined by $\delta$ and $\mu$ that ensure the persistence of the homoclinic orbit $\Gamma_0^+$, which occurs, to first order in $\eta$, for the values of $\lambda$ given by

 where $\beta=\frac{\sqrt{2}\delta+\sqrt{2\delta^2+9\mu}}{3\sqrt{\mu}}$.
 The corresponding graph is shown in Figure~\ref{persistencia3parder}.

 As established in \cite{camassa}, Melnikov’s multi-pulse theory states that, to leading order, the Melnikov function associated with a double-loop homoclinic orbit can be approximated by the sum of the contributions from each individual single-loop connection.
 The passage near the saddle point contributes only higher-order correction terms.
 This approximation implies that the bifurcation condition $D^\pm(\delta, \mu, \lambda) = 0$, which determines the persistence of large-amplitude homoclinic connections to $p_0$, reduces to an algebraic combination of the single-pulse Melnikov functions.

+We distinguish between single-loop and double-loop homoclinic orbits.
+The single-loop orbits $\Gamma_0^\pm$ correspond to individual homoclinic connections associated with a single large excursion in phase space.
+In contrast, double-loop homoclinic configurations arise from the concatenation of two such elementary pulses, leading to more complex global trajectories.
+From a climate perspective, single-loop orbits can be interpreted as isolated large-amplitude transitions between quasi-stable climate states, whereas double-loop structures represent sequences of such transitions, capturing more intricate patterns of glacial--interglacial variability.

 As a result, this formulation provides a practical method for identifying parameter regimes in which the double-loop orbit persists under small dissipative perturbations characterized by the system parameters.

-In our case, the parameter values $\mu$, $\delta$ and $\lambda$ for which the homoclinic orbit persists under small perturbations are determined, to first order in $\eta$, by
+In our case, the parameter values $\mu$, $\delta$, and $\lambda$ for which the homoclinic orbit persists under small perturbations are determined, to first order in $\eta$, by

 where $A=\text{arctan}\left(\frac{\sqrt{2}\delta +\sqrt{2\delta^2+9\mu}}{3\sqrt{\mu}}\right)+\text{arctan}\left(\frac{\sqrt{2}\delta -\sqrt{2\delta^2+9\mu}}{3\sqrt{\mu}}\right)$.
 This surface is shown in Figure \ref{homo2doble}.